-2.6 Assembly Devices:

-2.6.1 Join abutting sections of main runner by means of suitable connections such as splices, interlocking ends, tab locks, pin locks, and so forth.
-A joint connection shall be judged suitable both before and after ceiling loads are imposed if the joint provides sufficient alignment so that the exposed surfaces of two abutting main runners lie within a vertical distance of 0.015 in.
-[0.40 mm] of each other and within a horizontal distance of 0.015 in.
-[0.40 mm] of each other.

-2.6.2 There shall be no visually apparent angular displacement of the longitudinal axis of one runner with respect to the other.

-2.6.3 Assembly devices shall provide sufficient spacing control so that horizontal gaps between exposed surfaces of either abutting or intersecting members shall not exceed 0.020 in.
-[0.50 mm].

-2.6.4 Spring wire clips used for supporting main runners shall maintain tight contact between the main runners and the carrying channels when the ceiling loads are imposed on the runners.

-2.7 Ceiling Fixtures:

-2.7.1 Mount fixtures installed in acoustical tile or lay-in panel ceilings in a manner that will not compromise ceiling performance.

-2.7.2 Fixtures shall not be supported from main runners or cross runners if the weight of the fixture causes the total dead load to exceed the deflection capability of the ceiling suspension system.
+- judged suitable both before and after ceiling loads are imposed if the joint provides sufficient alignment so that the exposed surfaces of two abutting main runners lie within a vertical distance of 0.015 in.
+(0.38 mm) of each other and within a horizontal distance of 0.015 in.
+(0.38 mm) of each other. - 2.6.2 There shall be no visually apparent angular displacement of the longitudinal axis of one runner with respect to the other. - 2.6.3 Assembly devices shall provide sufficient spacing control so that horizontal gaps between exposed surfaces of either abutting or intersecting members shall not exceed 0.020 in.
+(0.51 mm). - 2.6.4 Spring wire clips used for supporting main runners shall maintain tight contact between the main runners and the carrying channels when the ceiling loads are imposed on the runners. - 2.7 Ceiling Fixtures: - 2.7.1 Mount fixtures installed in acoustical tile or lay-in panel ceilings in a manner that will not compromise ceiling performance. - 2.7.2 Fixtures shall not be supported from main runners or cross runners if the weight of the fixture causes the total dead load to exceed the deflection capability of the ceiling suspension system.
 In such cases, the fixture load shall be supported by supplemental hangers within 6 in.
-[150 mm] of each corner, or the fixture shall be separately supported.

-2.7.3 Fixtures shall not be installed so that main runners or cross runners will be eccentrically loaded except where provision is inherent in the system (or is separately provided for) to prevent undesirable section rotation or displacement, or both.
-In any case, runners supporting ceiling fixtures shall not rotate more than 2° after the fixture loads are imposed.

-2.7.4 Where fixture installation would produce rotation of runners in excess of 2° , install fixtures with the use of suitable accessory devices.
+(152 mm) of each corner, or the fixture shall be separately supported. - 2.7.3 Fixtures shall not be installed so that main runners or cross runners will be eccentrically loaded except where provision is inherent in the system (or is separately provided for) to prevent undesirable section rotation or displacement, or both.
+In any case, runners supporting ceiling fixtures shall not rotate more than 2° after the fixture loads are imposed. - 2.7.4 Where fixture installation would produce rotation of runners in excess of 2°, install fixtures with the use of suitable accessory devices.
 These devices shall support the fixture in such a manner that main runners and cross runners will be loaded symmetrically rather than eccentrically.